Roseneath United Church

 Church Services

-Church services are held every morning at 11 am.
+Joint Church services are held every other Sunday morning at 10 am.
 For special exceptions, see Events Page.

 Choir